dmoll1974/targets-io/README.md

 First restore the pre-configured demo dashboard configurations via the menu in the right top of the screen

 Select the configuration file from the repo (targets-io/demo/targets-io-demo.dump) and click "upload me".
-After reloading the page you should two "Products", "GATLING" and "JMETER"
+After reloading the page you should see two "Products", "GATLING" and "JMETER"

 To start one of the demo scripts open the Jenkins console